temporalio/documentation/docs-src/strongly-typed-errors/pending-activities-limit-exceeded.md

   - strongly-typed
 ---

-The Workflow has reached the maximum number of pending Activities.
+This error indicates that the Workflow Task was failed to prevent more Activities from being created.

-The Workflow Task was failed to prevent the creation of more Activities.
+Let the Workflow complete any current Activities before trying to run this Task again.